Constraining Solar position and velocity with a Nearby Hypervelocity Star: Introduction

-Currently, the most reliable constraint on $(R_0, V_\odot)$ comes from the measurement of the proper motion of Sgr A*, the radio source associated with the supermassive black hole (SMBH) at the very center of the Milky Way.
-Since Sgr A* is thought to be at rest in the Galactic center, its proper motion along the Galactic longitude reflects the angular motion of the Sun in the Galactic disc plane.
+Currently, one of the most reliable constraints on $(R_0, V_\odot)$ comes from the measurement of the proper motion of Sgr A*, the radio source associated with the supermassive black hole (SMBH) at the very center of the Milky Way.
+Since Sgr A* is thought to be at rest in the Galactic Center, its proper motion along the Galactic longitude reflects the angular motion of the Sun in the Galactic disc plane.
 This proper motion was measured with $0.4\%$ precision by \cite{Reid2004}, therefore the ratio $V_\odot / R_0$ is constrained with $0.4\%$ precision.
 Given that $V_\odot / R_0$ is tightly constrained, we only need to add one more independent constraint on $(R_0, V_\odot)$ to measure $R_0$ and $V_\odot$ individually; and here we propose a new dynamical method which makes use of hypervelocity stars (HVSs).

-Orbits of stars within $0.5$ arcsec ($\simeq 0.02 \pc$) of the Galactic center have unambiguously revealed the existence of a central SMBH with a mass of $M=4 \times 10^6 M_\odot$ \citep{Eisenhauer2003,Ghez2008,Gillessen2009}. \cite{Hills1988} theoretically predicted that when a tightly bound stellar binary passes close enough to this SMBH, the strong tidal force can disrupt the stellar binary.
+Orbits of stars within $0.5$ arcsec ($\simeq 0.02 \pc$) of the Galactic Center have unambiguously revealed the existence of a central SMBH with a mass of $M=4 \times 10^6 M_\odot$ \citep{Eisenhauer2003,Ghez2008,Gillessen2009,Gillessen2017}. \cite{Hills1988} theoretically predicted that when a tightly bound stellar binary passes close enough to this SMBH, the strong tidal force can disrupt the stellar binary.
 The result of this 3-body interaction is that one of the binary stars (the so-called S-star) is decelerated and gravitationally captured by the SMBH, while the other star attains kinetic energy and escapes from the central region of the Milky Way.
-The typical ejection velocity of this escaping star, or the hypervelocity star, is of the order of $10^3 \kms$, exceeding the escape velocity at the Galactic center.
-There are several possible definitions for HVSs \citep{Brown2015ARAA}, but in this paper we adopt the following definition: \begin{itemize} \item[] We define HVSs as those stars which are ejected from the center of the Milky Way. \end{itemize} We adopt this definition since our method which we apply to nearby stars is not sensitive to whether or not a star is bound to the Milky Way so long as it is ejected from the Galactic center.
+The typical ejection velocity of this escaping star, or the HVS, is of the order of $10^3 \kms$, exceeding the escape velocity at the Galactic Center.
+There are several possible definitions for HVSs \citep{Brown2015ARAA}, but in this paper we adopt the following definition: \begin{itemize} \item[] We define HVSs as those stars which are ejected from the center of the Milky Way. \end{itemize} We adopt this definition since our method which we apply to nearby stars is not sensitive to whether or not a star is bound to the Milky Way so long as it is ejected recently (less than a few orbital periods) from the Galactic Center.
+For example, a short-lived massive star with large space motion is a good candidate for such a star.